 As soon as healing takes place, go out and heal someone else.

 ~ Maya Angelou

 I died on a Wednesday night.
 For most people, that’d be the end of their story, but for me, it was a beginning.

-Two years before my death, my husband had killed himself at our home.
+Two years before my death, my husband had killed himself.
 He used a gun.

 After his death, I lost my mind.
 I had a mental breakdown.
 I couldn’t see any way out of this hell.

 I pleaded with God every night to either let me die or to heal me.
 My life had been happy and now it was hellish.
 Two years after my husband’s suicide, I was diagnosed with cervical cancer and underwent a related “minor” surgical procedure.
 After the procedure, I bled out and died.
 I was dead (no blood pressure and no pulse) for more than ten minutes.
 I was unconscious at the time of my passing, and I woke up when I “died.”

 One of my first thoughts in this new realm was that my prayers had been answered.
 I was so grateful that I had been granted a release from my hell on earth.
 In this new realm, I felt the presence of the angels and the Holy Ghost.
 I was enveloped in peace, light, and love.
 This experience went on for some time, and eventually, I came to a door.
 The angels stopped me there.
 As a lifelong reader of near-death experiences, I knew what that door meant.
 It was my last opportunity to return to that old life, but I had no desire to go back and told my angelic companions this very thing.
 Even in death, I easily remembered the agony of my husband’s suicide.

 The angels said that if I agreed to return, I’d be healed of the grief and the emotional pain and the grisly nightmares.
 It was made clear to me that I had been taken to heaven for healing, but for now, returning to earth might be the better choice.

 Upon my return, I was a different person.
 The soul-shattering grief and despair that had been my constant companions were gone.
 The nightmares stopped.